strptrk/clangwarningparser.nvim/README.md

 - `CWParse file1 file2 ...` to parse the argument files as a clang-tidy output files
 - `CWParse buffers` to parse the currently opened buffers as clang-tidy output files

+The configured keymaps will only be set after calling `CWParse`.

 Example:
 ```lua
 require('clangwarningparser').setup({